renderedtext/semaphore-docs-new/source/docs/insights-troubleshooting.md

 create the file using [custom configuration files](/docs/adding-custom-configuration-files.html).
 That way, the `.rspec` file will be available only on Semaphore.

+An alternative is to construct the `SPEC_OPTS` environment variable yourself.
+The variable should include `--out rspec_report.json` and all the options you need.

 #### Your tests are executed using parallel_test gem